Pascal’s Second Hair Transplant – with 6000 Hair!

 He had his first hair transplant carried out back in 2012; he had around 2000 hairs transplanted with the FUT (or strip) method.

 With a FUT hair transplant, the surgeon cuts out a strip of scalp from the donor area at the back of the head.
-This strip is then dissected to smaller pieces to extract the hairs which are then implanted into the recipient area.
+This strip is then dissected into smaller pieces to extract the hairs which are then implanted into the recipient area.

 After the FUT, a long linear scar remains on the donor area and it takes around 14 days for the wound to heal.

-His hair loss continued to progress after this first treatmen.
+His hair loss continued to progress after this first treatment.
 As a result, a few years later he would have preferred more density at the front.

 Pascal attended our free hair transplant consultation in Marseille on the 9th of March 2016.
 He met one of our doctors who thoroughly checked his condition and discussed his needs: